lincoln1883/To-Do-list/README.md

 ### Key Features <a name="key-features"></a>

 - Webpack bundling
-- Added index.html file
-- Added style.css file
-- Added linters
+- Minimalistic Index.html
+- Styling with Vanilla CSS
+- Linting with Eslint, Stylelint and Webhint.
+- CRUD functionality with Javascript.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>